How Does CATCH Work?

 CATCH was first developed in the late 1980s, funded by the National Heart Lung and Blood Institute through a collaborative effort by the University of California at San Diego, University of Minnesota, Tulane University and The University of Texas-School of Public Health.
 Referred to as the Child and Adolescent Trial for Cardiovascular Health, CATCH was the largest school-based health promotion study ever conducted in the United States.

 Flaghouse joined the CATCH Team in 1998 as the publisher and distributor of the CATCH Program, bringing the outstanding university-led research and development to the masses.
-Throughout the years, FlagHouse and the University of Texas have acted in concert to continuously grow and enhance CATCH beyond the original K-5 curriculum and activities, to the acclaimed and robust offering of programs available today.
+Throughout the years, Flaghouse and The University of Texas Health Science Center at Houston (UTHealth) have acted in concert to continuously grow and enhance CATCH beyond the original K-5 curriculum and activities, to the acclaimed and robust offering of community health programs available today.

 In spring of 2014, the CATCH Global Foundation was founded in order to expand CATCH beyond UTHealth where it could operate independently.
 CATCH Global Foundation now leads development and further dissemination of the CATCH program.